UC Berkeley

 Your dormitory is part of a complex of buildings around a courtyard.
 Each building has laundry facilities, lounges and high speed wireless internet throughout.

-The university is committed to providing a healthy, smoke-free environment for students, faculty and staff.
+The program is committed to providing a healthy, smoke-free environment for students, faculty and staff.
 Accordingly, no smoking is permitted in student rooms or inside buildings, including lounges and balconies.

 Dining